 This is the second post in a three-part series about organizing your navigation for the optimal user experience.
 Read Part 1: Finding Your Navigation Style, and stay tuned for the final post, coming soon!

-Kaycee Woodford UX Specialist As UX Specialist, Kaycee Woodford translates research, analytics, client goals, and customer needs into solutions that deliver results.
+Kaycee Woodford Director of UX As Director of UX, Kaycee Woodford translates research, analytics, client goals, and customer needs into solutions that deliver results.